digital-fireworks/CollectionAndTableViewCompatible/README.md

 Finally create a class or struct that conforms to the `TableViewSection` protocol and let your `UITableViewDataSource` data model be an array of `TableViewSection`.

 ## Xcode snippets
-To do all this really fast, import the two .codesnippet files in the Xcode code snippet folder found here:
+To do all this really fast, cpoy the two .codesnippet files in to the Xcode code snippet folder found here:
 `~/Library/Developer/Xcode/UserData/CodeSnippets/`.
-Type `cell` or `datasource` in top level scope to autocomplete the snippets.
+Restart Xcode and type `cell` or `datasource` in top level scope to autocomplete the snippets.

 That's all folks.
 Thanks for listening.